ebzzry/ebzzry.github.io/src/en/symbols-marks.md

 part of a larger text.
 It is one of the most misunderstood punctuation marks.
 I see a lot of times that three periods—full stops—are used instead of the proper ellipsis symbol.
 In an era where typewriters were the best ways to typeset text, using three periods worked.
-That time, however, has long passed; we should use the facities available with us.
+That time, however, has long passed; we should use the facilities available with us.

 For example, it can be used like this: